cheuklau/data-eng-projects/Liu-InnSight/README.md

     * Just have Spark directly read `.gz` files.
 - Add `src/batcg_processing/metrics_calculation_batch_parquet.py` to read data from Parquet in AWS S3.
 - Check if any improvements can be made to Spark SQL calls in metrics calculation
+- Perform calculations e.g., average price per zip code in the batch Spark job so that we don't have to perform them per user request.
+I suppose we could also try caching request responses in the backend.